fimm-covid-19-hca/mini-IFA_paper/README.md

 # mini-IFA_paper

-notebook.ipynb is a self-explanatory Jupyter notebook script presenting the full ML model training, prediction and evaluation pipeline used in the manuscript.
-It utilizes various custom Python modules included in the root directory.
-In addition, metadata files used in the work are included in the data_auxiliary directory.
+We provide, notebook.ipynb a self-contained Jupyter notebook script which comprises the full ML model training, prediction and evaluation pipeline presented in the manuscript.
+It allows for the reproduction of our findings, based on the configuration in the "Settings" cell.
+Reproducing all reported findings requires multiple runs of the notebook with different settings, but it is configured by default to reproduce our most significant findings as reported in the manuscript.

+The notebook utilizes various custom Python modules which are included in the root directory.
+It moreover makes use of metadata files and raw data, which are stored in the data_auxiliary and data_raw directories, respectively.

 ## System requirements

-Python code is implemented and tested in Ubuntu 18.04 with Python 3.6.9.
-Our virtual development server includes 16 core AMD EPYC processor (2.0GHz) with 64GB RAM.
-The code should work with any OS with Python 3.6.x or newer from 3.x series having enough RAM to handle the parallel training process.
-The code works at least with the following versions of Python packages:
+The Python code has been implemented and tested on Ubuntu 18.04 Linux with Python 3.6.9.
+Our virtual development server features a 16 core AMD EPYC processor (2.0GHz) with 64GB RAM.
+The code should work with any operating system with Python 3.6.x or newer that has sufficient RAM to handle the image feature data in parallel training processes.
+We confirm that the code works with the following versions of the following Python packages:
 - joblib 0.14.1
 - jupyter 1.0.0
 - matplotlib 3.2.1